nadiand/PADAWANN/README.md

 # Pruning-Attained Domain- And Weight-Agnostic Neural Networks

-This repository presents the code used to produce the results for the creation of the PADAWANNs, described in the paper "Combining Knowledge From Pre-trained Networks With Weight-Agnosticism To Evolve Transferable Models".
+This repository presents the code used to produce the results for the creation of the PADAWANNs, described in the paper "Combining Knowledge From Pre-trained Networks And Weight-Agnosticism For Evolving Transferable Models".

 ## Dependencies
-The code runs on python and a few libraries:
+The code needs python (it was run on Python 3.9.7) and a few libraries:
 `pip install np`
 `pip install torch`
 `pip install torchvision`